vansi42/favoriteFonts/README.md

 I want to use React for implementing this webpage, it seems like a good fit.
 It will be my next step.

-Please feel free to contact me if you have any questions, ideas, or if you heard a really good knock-knock joke!
+Please feel free to contact me if you have any questions, ideas, or if you heard a really good knock-knock joke! :trollface:

 Implemented: